-- Latrine will be installed in an elevated place to avoid the contact of tidal water. - All latrines both in work site and camp site will be facilitated with proper door, roof, hand washing arrangement near the toilet (i.e. bucket with adequate water supply, hand washing liquid or soap, tissue, etc.) - Separate latrines will be reserved for use by women. - Treatment facilities (i.e., septic tank, soak pits, etc.) will be installed for sewerage of toilet and camp site wastes. - Emptying facility of septic tank will be ensured within the specific design period of time. - All discharges from toilets will be piped to a proper designed sewage treatment facility prior to discharge to a natural watercourse. - Wastewater from washrooms, kitchens, etc., will be disposed via the camp area's drainage system. - Toilet blocks will be properly cleaned and disinfected on a daily basis.
+- Latrine will be installed in an elevated place to avoid the contact of tidal water or getting inundated during tidal surge or flooding. - All latrines both at work sites and camp sites will be facilitated with proper door, roof, hand washing arrangement near the toilet (i.e., bucket with adequate water supply, hand washing liquid or soap, tissue, etc.) - Separate latrines will be reserved for use by women. - Treatment facilities (i.e. septic tank, soak pits, etc.) will be installed for sewerage of toilet and camp site wastes - Emptying facility of septic tank will be ensured within the specific design period of time. - All discharges from toilets will be piped to a proper designed sewage treatment facility prior to discharge to a natural watercourse. - Wastewater from washrooms, kitchens, etc., will be disposed via the camp area's drainage system. - Toilet blocks will be properly cleaned and disinfected on a daily basis.

-(Please see the Annex-13 for the approved Sewage Treatment Layout Plan for Polder-32)
+(Please see the Annex-13 for the approved Sewage Treatment Layout Plan for Polder-33)

-2.1.11 Water Supply
+2.1.10 Water Supply

-- The construction camps will be provided with potable water either through installing tube wells (hand pump, shallow and deep tube-well), Pond Sand Filter (PSF) or supplying safe bottled water.
-To ensure supply of safe drinking water, the quality of the water will be tested in laboratory for the required parameters. - The location plan of tube wells (used for supplying potable water) will take into account that these are not sited near any sanitation facilities as to avoid water contamination. - The distance of a tube well / surface water resource from a soak pit will be at minimum 15m. - Drainage from the tube well will be diverted into the drainage system of the camp area. - Separate tube wells are kept reserved for the use of women. - Storm water drainage facilities at camp site will be provided.
+- The construction camps will be provided with potable water either through installing tube wells (hand pump, shallow and deep tube well), Pond Sand Filter (PSF) or supplying safe bottled water.
+To ensure supply of safe drinking water, the quality of the water will be tested in laboratory for the required parameters. - The location plan of tube wells (used for supplying potable water) will take into account that these are not sited near any sanitation facilities as to avoid water contamination. - The distance of a tube well / surface water resource from a soak pit will be at a minimum distance of 15m. - Drainage from the tube well will be diverted into the drainage system of the camp area. - Separate tube wells are kept reserved for the use of women. - Storm water drainage facilities at camp site will be provided.

-2.1.12 Temporary Facilities Decommissioning
+2.1.11 Temporary Facilities Decommissioning

-- During decommissioning of the camps, all natural areas will be reinstated, for which stripping material were removed and stored prior to the construction of camp will be used. - The camp area, roads, etc., will be recovered by dismantling if not needed for other purposes; to be decided upon in consultation with local authorities. - Before the dismantling or handing over of the area, a review of it will be carried out in order to establish whether there are any environmental liabilities generated during the operation of the camp. - Focus will be on removing any and all temporary structures, hardstands, etc. - The intervened structures (roads, services, etc.) that have been damaged during activities will be reconstructed. - Vegetation rehabilitation will take place in areas where there will be no further construction. - The collection of wastewater and solid wastes in the area will be carried out properly, cleaning the grease and sand traps and disposing of these wastes properly.
+- During decommissioning of the camps, all natural areas will be reinstated, for which stripping material were removed and stored prior to the construction of camp will be used. - The camp area, roads, etc., will be recovered by dismantling if not needed for other purposes; to be decided upon in consultation with local authorities. - Before the dismantling or handing over of the area, a review of it will be carried out in order to establish whether there are any environmental liabilities generated during the operation of the camp. - Focus will be on removing any and all temporary structures, hardstands, etc. - The intervened structures (roads, services, etc.) that have been damaged during activities will be reconstructed. - Vegetation rehabilitation will take place in areas where there will be no further construction.

-• In case of soil contamination by mineral oil, it will be removed and will arrange an agreement with a local industry that has treatment processes for contaminated soils and its proper disposal will be carried out.
+- The collection of wastewater and solid wastes in the area will be carried out properly, cleaning the grease and sand traps and disposing of these wastes properly. - In case of soil contamination by mineral oil, it will be removed and will arrange an agreement with a local industry that has treatment processes for contaminated soils and its proper disposal will be carried out. - Checks will be carried out that the areas used by the camp and associated facilities are fully restored at the end of the work.

-2.1.13 Electrical Safety
+2.1.12 Electrical Safety